Tom Porell

-Thomas Reardon Porell (born September 23, 1964) is a former American football nose tackle who played in one game for the New England Patriots of the National Football League (NFL) in 1987.
+Thomas Reardon Porell (born September 23, 1964) is an American former professional football nose tackle who played in one game for the New England Patriots of the National Football League (NFL) in 1987.
 Porell also was with the Atlanta Falcons and Green Bay Packers, but did not play with them.
 Porell later became defensive coordinator at Providence College and is now a youth football coach.

+He currently works at a Senior Vice President at USI Insurance Services in Boston.